gokdeniztural/-Income-Classification-with-Random-Forest/README.md

 2. **Feature Engineering** – Encoding categorical variables, creating a clean and efficient dataset for modeling.
 3. **Random Forest Classifier** – Building the model to classify whether income is >50K or ≤50K.
 4. **Feature Importance** – Identifying the most influential features contributing to the classification.
-5. **Hyperparameter Tuning** – Applying GridSearchCV to improve model accuracy.
+5. **Hyperparameter Tuning** – Applying RandomizedSearchCV to improve model accuracy.

 The model achieved higher accuracy after hyperparameter tuning, demonstrating the importance of optimization.